Role of Quantum Coherence in Thermodynamics: Introduction

 The resource theoretic approach to thermodynamics focuses on how to quantify a state’s deviation from equilibrium, how to use this for useful tasks in quantum thermodynamics, and what the necessary and sufficient conditions are for one state to be converted to another.
 In this approach one can consider various notions of state conversion: exact and approximate, single-copy and multiple-copy, with and without the help of a catalyst.
 Such quantum-information techniques lead to many novel insights, particularly given the historical significance of the notion of information for such foundational topics as Maxwell’s demon~\cite{MNV2009}, the thermodynamic reversibility of computation~\cite{B1973,B1982}, Landauer’s principle about the work cost of erasure~\cite{L1961,JW2000}, and Jaynes’s use of maximum entropy principles in deriving statistical mechanics~\cite{J1957a,J1957b}.
 Moreover, the resource theoretic approach to thermodynamics demonstrates that the standard formulation of the second law of thermodynamics, as the non-decrease of entropy, is inadequate as a criterion for deciding whether or not a given state conversion is possible.
 Nonetheless, one can identify a set of measures of the degree of nonequilibrium (including the entropy), such that the state conversion is possible if and only if all of these measures are not increasing~\cite{BHN+2015,GJB+2018}.

-The role of quantum coherence in the resource theory of athermality has several subtleties that were overlooked in some of these works, including the seminal paper~\cite{BHO+2013} that introduced the resource theory of athermality.
+The role of quantum coherence in the resource theory of athermality has several subtleties that were overlooked in some of these works, including the seminal paper~\cite{BHO+2013} that introduced the resource theory of athermality~\footnote{We should point out that the work of~\cite{JWZ+2000} already introduced the resource theory of athermality 13 years earlier}.
 Specifically, one of the main results of~\cite{BHO+2013} asserts that the free energy ``quantifies the rate at which resource states can be reversibly interconverted asymptotically, provided that a sublinear amount of coherent superposition over energy levels is available, a situation analogous to the sublinear amount of classical communication required for entanglement dilution".
 However, it is relatively simple to show (see~\cite{GMS2009} as well as~\eqref{108} below) that the quantum coherence of a pure quantum state $|\psi\ra^{\otimes n}$ grows at most logarithmically with $n$, so that if a sublinear amount of coherence among energy levels were considered free, then the resource theory of athermality would become trivial.
 What is meant in~\cite{BHO+2013} is that coherence is provided among energy levels that grows sublinearly with $n$.
-In other words, they assume that the total energy (not coherence) grows sublinearly with $n$, but the proof given in~\cite{BHO+2013} is incorrect; see Appendix for more specific details.
+In other words, they assume that the total energy (not coherence) grows sublinearly with $n$, but the proof given in~\cite{BHO+2013} contains some gaps; see Appendix for more specific details.

 In this paper we refine this assumption, by considering ``asymptotically negligible resources" to be sequences of quantum states $\{\omega_n\}_{n\in\mbb{N}}$, with $O(\log(n))$ amount of coherence, but whose total energy grows sublinearly with $n$.
 Since the energy of $n$ copies of any (non-zero-energy) state grows linearly with $n$, this assumption is reasonable as it allows for coherence only among energy eigenvectors with asymptotically negligible energy.
 Under this mild assumption we are able to recover the reversibility of the resource theory of quantum athermality in the pure-state regime.